jukrb0x/pypline/README.md

 #### `atomics`

 An object (dict) that defines pipeline variables in the beginning.
-It can be used together with atomics defined in the constructor of `PipelineManager`, but the atomics in the config file has the highest priority than others.
+It can be used together with atomics defined in the constructor of `Pipeline`, but the atomics in the config file has the highest priority than others.

 ```json
 {